 This fitness band can automatically sync date and time, has call and message notifications, it also has remote camera control function.
 The PINGKO K15 will also automatically record your sleep data, and heart rate too!

 But is this tracker any good?
 How easy is it to use?
 Time to test it out!

-Upon opening the Pingko K15 Fitness Tracker box you will find the following items.
+Upon opening the PINGKO K15 Fitness Tracker box you’ll find the following items.
 1x Fitness Tracker, 2x TPU Straps, 1x English User Guide.

 The strap features a push pin closure, this type of closure is normally a right pain.
 You usually get the situation where you can’t close it properly, or if you do, you could end up being bruised!
 But to my utter surprise the closure on this fitness tracker works well.
 It not only secures the strap around your wrist, but doesn’t require a lot of pressure to push the pins through to the holes of the strap.

 Changing the straps is a simple process.
 Simply pull the strap away from the main body of the tracker and push on the replacement strap.
 That’s it!

 The heart rate sensor is located on the underside of the OLED screen, this sensor is used to monitor and record your heart rate in Beats per Minute (BPM)